hustler-z/hustler/docs/interrupt.rst

 The GIC performs the critical tasks of interrupt management, prioritization, and routing.
 The GIC marshals all interrupts from across the system, prioritizes them, and sends them to a core to be dealt with.
-GICs are primarily used to boost processor effciency and to enable interrupt virtualization.
+GICs are primarily used to boost processor efficiency and to enable interrupt virtualization.

 [Interrupt Sources] each of them with a unique interrupt ID.
   |  |   ... |